 I was never exposed to musical education in any real sense so detecting the beat of the music is something that doesn't come natural to me.
 I feel I am also hampered by lack of coordination (aka two left feet, good thing leads start with their left foot) which I think has improved greatly over the years.
 I believe I was pretty bad at the whole two-stepping after my first few classes but I totally fell in love with dancing.

 My dancing repertoire is still lacking but I continue to work on improving it.
 The list of dance I still want to learn is long, but the point I'm having fun with it.

 I've taken classes through various venues and from various instructors over the years, mostly either through various Cities' Park and Recreation department or through a Collage or University of some sort.
 I've enjoyed them all until I signed up for classes through the City of Kirkland taught by a certified instructor by the name of Lynn Gross.
 I did not enjoy her teaching style and ended up dropping out after the second class.
 I believe that is the only time I haven't completed a class series I signed up for.
 Naturally I don't think I'll ever take another class from her.

-Several years ago I started taking dance classes at a private studio in Renton WA called The Rocking Horse Dance Barn.
-It's off the beaten path in Renton Highlands just east of the Renton city limits.
-It is an old barn that has been turned into a dance studio with a 4000 square foot hardwood dance floor, killer sound system and the whole nine yard.
-They have lessons in the evenings Sunday through Thursday in a wide variety of dances.
-Their instructors are some of the best dance instructors I've had.
-Few years ago one their instructors left the barn to start up their own studio, called Studio B Dance.
+Several years ago I started taking dance classes at a private studio in Renton WA.
+One of their instructor is one of the best dance instructors I've had.
+Few years ago that instructor left to start up their own studio, called Studio B Dance.
 This is where I'm taking most of my classes these days.